 An average whale-watching sea cruise lasts from 2.5 to 3.5 hours.
 Zodiac boat cruises tend to be shorter, starting from 1.5 hours.
 Meanwhile, AML boat trips usually last over 3 hours.
 Kayaking trips can last for several days as well as package tours that combine whale watching with other activities and may include accommodation.

 Several sea mammals, such as beluga, can be spotted in Quebec waters year round, however, the majority of whales are migratory and can be observed only from spring to late fall.
-The whale-watching season in Quebec usually starts in May and lasts through October.
-Early fall is the best timing for a whale-watching adventure.
+The whale-watching season in Quebec usually starts in May and lasts into October.
+Early fall is the best time for a whale-watching adventure.

 Humpbacks are a real joy to watch, as they are known for their playful behavior.
 Seeing these creatures performing deep dives, splashing their tails and hearing them making a melodious call is incredible, especially, considering their large size.
 Humpbacks belong to larger cetaceans and reach 59 ft (18 m) long.
 Every year about 7,500 humpback whales travel 3,417 miles (5,500 km) to get to the St. Lawrence River estuary to feed on plankton and small fish.
 With a long dark gray body and a white belly, humpbacks also have tails that are so unique, that you can identify each individual.